flatcar-archive/flatcar-docs/os/verify-images.md

-# Verify CoreOS Container Linux images with GPG
+# Verify Flatcar Linux images with GPG

 CoreOS publishes new Container Linux images for each release across a variety of platforms and hosting providers.
 Each channel has its own set of images ([stable], [beta], [alpha]) that are posted to our storage site.
 Along with each image, a signature is generated from the [CoreOS Image Signing Key][signing-key] and posted.